opendocsg/slw-judgments-backfill/2009_SGHC_181/report.md

  The second element in this type of loss is the weakening of the plaintiff’s competitive position in the open labour market: that is to say, should the plaintiff lose her current employment, what are her chances of obtaining comparable employment in the open labour market?
 The evidence here is plain — that, in the event (which one hopes will never materialise) of her losing her employment with Manchester Corporation she, with a stiff shoulder and a disabled right arm, is going to have to compete in the domestic labour market with women who are physically fully able.
 This represents a serious weakening of her competitive position in the one market into which she can go to obtain employment.
 It is for that reason that it is quite wrong to describe this weakness as a ‘possible’ loss of earning capacity: it is an existing loss: she is already weakened to that extent, though fortunately she is protected for the time being against suffering any financial damage because she does not, at present, have to go into the labour market.

-31     In the case of _Teo Sing Keng v Sim Bian Kiat_ [1994] 1 SLR 634, Yong Pung How CJ, delivering the judgment of the Court of Appeal, gave the following guidelines on when an award for loss of earning capacity is more appropriate than an award for loss of future earnings (at [36]–[37] and [40]):
+31     In the case of _Teo Sing Keng v Sim Bian Kiat_ <span class="citation">[1994] 1 SLR 634</span>, Yong Pung How CJ, delivering the judgment of the Court of Appeal, gave the following guidelines on when an award for loss of earning capacity is more appropriate than an award for loss of future earnings (at [36]–[37] and [40]):

  Although loss of earnings and loss of earning capacity have sometimes been used interchangeably, they are separate heads of damage.
 Lord Denning MR in Fairley v John Thompson (Design & Contracting Division) Ltd at p 42 alluded to this difference: